rollerozxa/voxelmanip.se/donate.md

     </span>
 </a>

 GitHub Sponsors supports both one-time and monthly donations natively.
-Unless you mark your donation as private, your GitHub account will also show up as a sponsor!
+Unless you mark your donation as private, your GitHub account will also show up as a sponsor.